vaadin/platform/scripts/generator/templates/template-release-notes.md

 # Getting Started with Vaadin
 ## App starters
-The best way to get started with Vaadin is to go to [https://vaadin.com/start](https://vaadin.com/start) and pick an app template for the technology stack you’re interested in.
+The best way to get started with Vaadin is to go to [https://start.vaadin.com](https://start.vaadin.com) and configure your new application by setting up your views, entities, styles, and the technology stack you’re interested in.

 ### Note
 Vaadin 20 starters are not available just yet in vaadin.com.
 You can use Vaadin 19 starter and manually change Vaadin version (see instructions below).